MLSM-at-DTU/utils/iso4abrv/README.md

 1. **jourabrv.bib** -- BibLaTeX strings for the abbreviated journal names.
 1. **jourfull.bib** -- BibLaTeX strings for the full journal names (in case you need to revert).

-Results are best-effort and may be imperfect, so always check the output for errors.
+Results may be imperfect, so always check the output for errors.

 ### Example usage